peacefulheart12/peacefulheart12.github.io/_posts/2021-09-04-web-scraping.md

 ---
 title: "Web Scraping in R"
-subtitle: "Scraping movie Data from IMDB with the rvest package"
+summary: "Scraping movie Data from IMDB with the rvest package"
 layout: post
 author: Gaurav Tiwari
 ---